Lewis Dunk: 2019–2021: Captaincy and improved league standing

+2021–2023: Club's highest league finish and European qualification

-On 6 November 2021, in Brighton's eleventh Premier League match of the 2021–22 season, Dunk had to play in goal for the final few minutes of the 1–1 home draw against Newcastle, after keeper Robert Sánchez was shown the red card after Albion had used all their substitutes.
-After being an ever present for The Seagulls in the league Dunk was sidelined for the away draw at Southampton on 4 December.
+On 6 November 2021, Dunk played in goal for the final few minutes of the 1–1 home draw against Newcastle, as Brighton had used all their substitutes when goalkeeper Robert Sánchez was sent off.
+After being ever present for Brighton in the league, Dunk was sidelined for the away match against Southampton on 4 December.
 It was later announced that Dunk had suffered a knee injury and would not feature again in 2021.
-He made his return to the matchday squad on 23 January 2022, remaining on the bench in the 1–1 away draw at Leicester.
-Dunk made his first appearance since his injury in a little over two months, playing the whole match of the 3–1 away loss in the FA Cup fourth round against Tottenham on 5 February.
+He made his return to the matchday squad on 23 January 2022, remaining on the bench in the 1–1 away draw to Leicester City.
+Dunk made his first appearance since his injury in a little over two months, playing the entirety of the 3–1 away loss to Tottenham Hotspur in the 2021–22 FA Cup fourth round on 5 February.
 He made his first league appearance since 1 December on 12 February, helping Brighton secure the season league double over Watford with a 2–0 away win.
 In the next match, three days later, shortly after Cristiano Ronaldo's opener in the eventual 2–0 away loss at Manchester United, Dunk was sent off for the fourth time in his Premier League career.
-He was originally shown a yellow card by referee Peter Bankes, however, Bankes went to VAR and deemed Dunk to have denied Anthony Elanga a run on goal.
+He was originally shown a yellow card by referee Peter Bankes, before Bankes went to the VAR and deemed Dunk to have denied Anthony Elanga a run on goal.
 Dunk was only suspended for the one game, a 3–0 home loss against Burnley on 19 February, returning seven days later in another home loss, this time a 2–0 defeat against Aston Villa.
 He scored his first goal of the season a week later, heading home from a Pascal Groß corner, putting Brighton one behind, but failing to find an equaliser in the 2–1 away loss at Newcastle.
-On 7 May, Dunk helped Brighton to a clean sheet and their biggest ever top flight victory in the 4–0 home win over Manchester United.
-Captain Dunk helped Brighton to their highest ever top flight finish, finishing ninth after a 3–1 home victory over West Ham in the last game of the season.
+On 7 May, Dunk helped Brighton to a clean sheet and their biggest top flight victory in the 4–0 home win over Manchester United.
+Dunk helped Brighton to their highest top flight finish of ninth in the 2021–22 season after a 3–1 home victory over West Ham in the last game of the season.